 The field of web technology is evolving at a rapid pace.
-Unlike Qt, which offers a complete, prepackaged solution, there is a multitude of tools and libraries which need to be combined into a functional stack.
-This article presents a stack proven in cross-platform projects and our experience gathered with it.
+This article presents a stack proven in cross-platform application development projects and our experience gathered with it.

 Modern web technology provides a powerful foundation for cross-platform application development.
 By using responsive design techniques a browser based application can already cover desktop and mobile platforms.
 Using the right set of tools, such an application can be developed further into a real mobile app and/or an embedded touch interface.

 The building blocks of a modern “cross-platform web application” are the web runtime environment, the single-page application and the back-end system.
 Let’s have a look at the definition of these three terms and their relation to each other.